Gogume1er/byo-ppl-22-23/README.md

 ## Realized work

+Note: You may need to install the library `owl-plplot` in order to run the test cases.

 I have implemented an exact enumeration algorithm for discrete probability distributions inside `Basic`.
 It use a CPS to compute efficiently the probabilities to avoid the duplication of some computing.
 You can find some examples using it in `examples/enumeration.ml`.